 What is two-part pricing?

+Under two-part pricing, a customer's charges are made up of fixed and variable charges, as set out above.
 Two‑part pricing for water commenced on a state-wide basis from 1 July 2012.

 Can I get a discount on my water and sewerage bill?

-You may be eligible for a concession if you:
+You may be eligible for a concession if you hold:

 Who owns TasWater?